 Your ability to manage stress is like a fine glass of wine, you can fill it up only so much.
 If you keep on adding wine (or adding stress), guess what?
 It is going to overflow into a whole bunch of other systems and your gut is the one that feels it the most, as we clearly know the link between stress and irritable bowel syndrome13.

 I believe that the validity of critics or those that take food sensitivities as the end all be all of your treatment may be what is causing this uncomfortable reputation for food sensitivities.
 But I urge you to look at the whole picture, and food sensitivities are part of YOUR picture and your reaction to food.
+Also, there are some labs that perform tests to help you discover certain food sensitivities.

 Do you Have to Retest your Food Sensitivities?

 Oh and by the way, everyone thinks that you test this once in your life and never again.
 This is not the case at all.
-As with all testing, It’s not perfect.
+As with all testing, it’s not perfect.
 It’s not a one time thing either.
 You will need to retest, usually in about 1-2 years.
 If you have been avoiding those foods that marked from medium to high immune reactivity, my experience and others14 has been that it will help a great deal.

 **Please note that this is not a replacement test for IgE or food allergy testing.
 If you suspect that you or your child may have severe, life threatening allergies, please always make sure to consult your doctor for all your health care needs**.